angular/angular/aio/content/guide/schematics.md

 A JSON schema associated with a schematic tells the Angular CLI what options are available to commands and subcommands, and determines the defaults.
 These defaults can be overridden by providing a different value for an option on the command line.
-See [Workspace Configuration](guide/workspace-config) for information about how you can change the generation option defaults for your workspace.
+See [Workspace Configuration](guide/workspace-config) for information about how to change the generation option defaults for your workspace.

 The JSON schemas for the default schematics used by the CLI to generate projects and parts of projects are collected in the package [`@schematics/angular`](https://github.com/angular/angular-cli/tree/master/packages/schematics/angular).
 The schema describes the options available to the CLI for each of the `ng generate` sub-commands, as shown in the `--help` output.